Ansari-tabassum09/Library_Management_System/README.md

 getBookPrice(): Returns the price of the book. setBookPrice(double bookPrice): Sets the price of the book. toString(): Overrides the toString() method to provide a string representation of the Book object.
+• getBookName(): Returns the name of the book
+• setBookName(String bookName): Sets the name of the book
+• getBookPrice(): Returns the price of the book
+• setBookPrice(double bookPrice): Sets the price of the book
+• getAuthorName(): Returns the name of the author
+• setAuthorName(String authorName): Sets the name of the author
+• toString(): Returns a string representation of the book